How much will it cost to hire you?

 What exactly does "No-Fault" mean?

-In Michigan, every motor vehicle is required to be covered under a policy of “No-Fault” insurance.
-If you are hurt in an auto accident, this part of your no-fault policy will pay all of your medical costs, including mileage to and from your medical providers.
-It will also pay 85% of your wages, up to a maximum amount ($5452 per month in 2017), for the wages you would have earned if you had not been hurt.
+In most cases in Michigan, every motor vehicle is required to be covered under a policy of “No-Fault” insurance.
+(There are now limited exceptions discussed_____________) If you are hurt in an auto accident, this part of your no-fault policy will pay your medical costs up to the amount of coverage chosed, including mileage to and from your medical providers.
+It will also pay 85% of your wages, up to a maximum amount ($5755 per month in 2020), for the wages you would have earned if you had not been hurt.
 This coverage only lasts for up to three years however.
 If you are seriously injured, you may also collect attendant care benefits, paid at an hourly rate, which are practical nursing services performed by untrained medical personnel.
 These services can include serving meals, bathing, administering medication, and assisting with various therapies.
 No-fault insurance also provides up to $20 per day in replacement services which pays for services you are no longer able to provide for yourself or your family because you are injured, such as housekeeping and yard work.
 If you are killed in an accident, your policy will pay your family up to the maximum monthly amount for three years, based on what they would have received from your earnings and fringe benefits.

 I was seriously hurt in a car crash.
 What are my rights against the person that caused the accident?

 Auto accident injury victims can also receive compensation from an at-fault driver that causes death, serious permanent disfigurement or a "serious impairment of body function."
 Serious impairment of body function is defined as, (1) an objectively manifested impairment, (2) of an important body function that, (3) affects the person's general ability to lead his or her normal life.
-Exactly what cases satisfy this threshold has been the subject of hundreds of cases and because of the influence of the insurance industry and chambers of commerce on our Michigan judges, very deserving and seriously injured victims of automobile accidents have had their cases thrown out.
-For this reason, if you have been seriously hurt in an automobile accident, it is essential you obtain attorneys such as the Davis Law Center that concentrate their practice in these types of cases.Free Consultation
+What this means has now been codified at MCL 500.3135(5):

 For more information regarding personal injury in the State of Michigan, click here or simply call 248-865-7740 to schedule a consultation.